Manne990/MvvmMobile/README.md

 ## Create the Xamarin Android project ##
 - Create a Xamarin Android project
 - Add a reference to your shared project
-- Add references to MvvmMobile.Core and MvvmMobile.Droid
+- Add the NuGet package MvvmMobile.Droid (https://www.nuget.org/packages/MvvmMobile.Droid/)
 - Create your activities and fragments

 All activities must inherit from ActivityBase and all fragments must inherit from FragmentBase.